You are viewing a story from harrypotterfanfiction.com

-He waved my statement away and continued to jabber on to his cousin about how cool this… thing was.
+He waved the statement away and continued to jabber on to his cousin about how cool this… thing was.

 “Well… What is it?”
-Potter asked from his spot next to me at the desk, a half amused, half affectionate smile plastered on his face.
+Potter asked from his spot next to her at the desk, a half amused, half affectionate smile plastered on his face.

 “It’s a book!”
 Weasley said proudly, dropping it onto the table in front of us and crossing his arms proudly.

 “A book?”
-She asked, raising a skeptical brow.
+She asked, raising a sceptical brow.
 “You’re getting this excited over a book?
 Jesus Christ I knew you were simple, Weasley, but I didn’t think it went this far.”

-He glared at me.
+He glared at her.
 “It’s not just any book.
 Take a look.”

 Potter brushed the dust off of the cover and Tilly glanced down, reading the title aloud.